When you’re living paycheck to paycheck, your #1 priority is to save $1,000.

 - Made more money

-Now it’s time to adjust your budget so it reflects that changes you made.
+Now it’s time to adjust your budget so that it reflects the changes you made.

 Need some ideas?